viclafouch/mui-color-input/docs/docs/typescript.md

 # Typescript

 This package is written in **TypeScript**.
 So you don't need to create your own types.
-Here an example if you use **Typescript**.
-Props are defined within the `MuiColorInputProps` interface.
+Here an example if you use **TypeScript**.

+NB: Props are defined within the `MuiColorInputProps` interface.

 ```tsx
 import React from 'react'